 Currently, our country is at a conscientious crossroads when it comes to race matters.
-Multiple media-induced firestorms have ignited the country into a furious debate has only managed to divide us further since then.
-Other than current economic conditions, I'm not sure why so many people feel so unwelcomed in the progress of our nation.
-Slogans such as "take or country back" fail to recognize that the good ol' days they continue to reminisce about are happening right now.
-We cannot go back in time, and that means accepting the "here and now."
-This is as good as it's going to get unless we dial back some of this anger and learn to coexist.
+The influx of white hate groups since the inauguration of our first black president and the multiple media-induced firestorms that have ignited the country into a furious debate has only managed to divide us further since then.
+Other than current economic conditions, I’m not sure why so many people feel so unwelcomed in the progress of our nation.
+Slogans such as “take or country back” fail to recognize that the good ol’ days they continue to reminisce about are happening right now.
+We cannot go back in time and that means accepting the “here and now.”
+This is as good as it’s going to get unless we dial back some of this anger and learn to coexist.
 That means giving everyone a seat at the table.

 We spend so much time associating actions with our skin pigment, which becomes silly or downright humorous when critics open their mouths with invalid opinions on a subject that they’re clearly uncomfortable with.
 Being a black male has nothing to do with wearing your pants around your knees with your backside hanging out, aspiring toward rap or hoop dreams, or poor grammar skills.
-Being white has nothing to do with having a monopoly on hiking adventures, country music and organic food.
+Being white has nothing to do with having a monopoly on hiking adventures, country music and proper articulation of words.
 I like those things, and I’m still black.
 Believe it or not, there are a lot of black people in America who value education and become doctors, lawyers, engineers, contractors, construction workers, truck drivers, etc. Whether I was a high school dropout or a PhD with an academic journal article in my name, I’m still black!
+And I accept and love that about myself.
 My point is that actions are determined by social influences, circumstances and will power, which ultimately display our true character.
 Something as simple as skin color cannot determine your capabilities, preferences, or actions.

 What does this have to do with Broken Child Mended Man?
 A lot!
 My book tackles racism from both the black and white perspective.
 My battle has been twofold; proving my Americanism to whites and my blackness to blacks.
 It’s been a psychological tightrope until I learned to accept myself.
 I was berated by other black boys for “acting white.”
 Black girls rejected me because I was too articulate.
 I had to endure being called “OJ” by white boys during the following weeks of the jury’s decision and someone leaving cowardly notes referring to me as a “nigger” in my school locker.
 The uncomfortable list goes on and on, but my point is this: no one is exempt from the meanness and fear that creates the framework for racism.
 I’ve been called an Oreo by a black man (black on the outside, but white on the inside) and a good-for-nothing nigger by a white man within the same day!